Code-Institute-Submissions/meadows_of_sthlm/README.md

 I tested the site in Developer Tools mainly in Chrome and Safari.
 Bugs and errors were tackled successfully in this way throughout the development process by using lots of print statements.

+Tested all functionality by clicking on all elements and buttons:

+- Any user can create their own account by using the registration form.
+User has to provide first and last name, username, email and password in order to register.
+- Login form enables user to login to their account.
+Whenever user wants to log out they can click 'Sign out' located in the navbar menu.
+When user is not authenticated nobody else can access their account unless they know username and password of that user.
+- User can add products with 'Add to cart'.
+User can then press "Checkout" button to fill out their data and finalise purchase.
+- User is able to filter out products by type and status by using the filter feature implemented on the all products page.
+- User is able to search throught the content of my application by using the search bar.
+- User can access the edit profile form by clicking 'Edit Profile' in the navbar or on their profile page.
+- If user forgets their password they can click 'Forgot your password' link available on the sign in page.
+Process is designed in a way to provide a clear instructions every step of the way.
+- Users can view their purchase history in their profile if they have registered.

 ## Bugs

 Most of the errors I encountered along the way were simply syntax mistakes.